 Whatever the method used, the main grape varieties used to make rosé remain Grenache, Cinsault, Pinot Noir and Sangiovese (widespread in Italy but also found in Corsica!).

-Provençal rosé wines are generally made from the same local blends used to make red wines.
-Most Provence rosé wines are made from Grenache, Cinsault and Syrah, but some are made from Mourvèdre and Cabernet Sauvignon.
+Provençal rosé wines are generally made from the same local blends used in the making of red wines.
+Most rosé wines in Provence are made from Grenache, Cinsault and Syrah grapes, but some are made from Mourvèdre and Cabernet Sauvignon.

-A lesser-known grape called Tibouren is also used in some areas of Provence.
+A less known grape called Tibouren is also used in some areas of Provence.
 Wines made from this grape variety have the ability to go very well with aioli or pieces of beef accompanied by red pepper and fresh rosemary.

-For the aroma hunters, here are the typical aromas of Provence rosé wines: grapefruit, banana, strawberry, raspberry, redcurrant, almond, linden, cut hay.
+For the aroma hunters, here are the typical aromas of the rosé wines of Provence: grapefruit, banana, strawberry, raspberry, redcurrant, almond, linden, cut hay.

-A glass of fresh rosé is delicious on its own but goes even better with food, especially fish, grilled meat or vegetables.
-He is fearless when faced with tomatoes, fresh herbs, garlic, chilli, salad dressings and even eggs.
+A glass of fresh rosé is delicious on its own but goes even better with food, especially fish, grilled meats or vegetables.
+It is fearless with tomatoes, fresh herbs, garlic, chilli, salad dressings and even eggs.
 He loves the outdoors and is irresistibly friendly.
-Full-bodied styles can go well with roasts, grilled meat and fish, while non-dry rosés are remarkably good with lightly spiced food and cheese platters.
+The full-bodied styles can go well with roasts, grilled meat and fish, while the non-dry rosés are remarkably good with lightly spiced food and cheese platters.
 Sweeter rosé wines can accompany pastries or fruit tarts.